johnwesleyquintero/scalesmart/docs/amazon-seller-tools/documentation.md

 Supabase is used for user authentication and storing application configurations.
 It provides a centralized place to manage settings and potentially allows for user-specific data synchronization across devices.
 The `supabase-service.ts` file handles interactions with the Supabase backend.

+- **Authentication Functions:**
+  - `signUpWithEmail(email: string, password: string)`: Signs up a new user with an email and password.
+  - `signInWithEmail(email: string, password: string)`: Signs in an existing user with an email and password.
+  - `signOut()`: Signs out the current user.

 ## 10. Calculations Utility

-The `calculations.ts` file (`src/lib/utils/amazon/calculations.ts`) contains utility functions for performing calculations related to Amazon seller tools, such as ACoS calculation.
+The `calculations.ts` file (`src/lib/utils/amazon/calculations.ts`) contains utility functions for performing calculations related to Amazon seller tools.
 This promotes code reusability and maintainability.

+- **Functions:**
+  - `calculateAcos(adSpend: number, adSales: number): number`: Calculates the Advertising Cost of Sales (ACoS).
+  - `calculateProfitMargin(revenue: number, costOfGoodsSold: number, otherCosts: number): number`: Calculates the profit margin.

 ## 11. Sample Data